 The Tortuga meets most airline hand luggage restrictions, but Ryanair is one of the strictest airlines and the Tortuga is slightly over its 55cm x 40cm x 20cm limit.
 It’s only a few centimetres over, though, so I think we’ll be able to get away with it.
 Update: We have travelled on Ryanair multiple times and had no problems taking the Tortuga on the plane, and there were people with much bigger hand luggage than us.

-If you put anything that’s not slim in the front pocket it bulks out and make the bag look really big, so Simon doesn’t use it much.
+If you put anything that’s not slim in the front pocket it bulks out and makes the bag look really big, so Simon doesn’t use it much.
 Update: This is no longer an issue with the new Outbreaker backpack.

 The backpack is only available from the Tortuga website.
 If you live in Canada, Europe, Australia or New Zealand shipping costs $30-55.
 As we discovered getting it delivered to the UK, you’ll also probably have to pay customs—we paid £35.95.